-‘One Punch Man’ Season 2 In The Making.
-Will It Feature Saitama’s First Defeat?
+‘One Punch Man’ Season 2 In The Making, Will It Feature Saitama’s First Defeat?

 It has been a prolonged wait for OPM fans desperate to hear the good news of Season 2.
 Finally, it has been officially announced that the second season is on its way, under production.

 The news became common knowledge thanks to Ken Xyro, who confirmed it on Twitter.
 The user has shared an image confirming a definite second season for One Punch Man.
-At the moment, there is no further information released with regards to the season 2’s premiere, except the fact that it is more likely the the upcoming season will be released during 2017 only.
+At the moment, there is no further information released with regards to the Season 2 premiere, except the fact that it is more likely the upcoming season will be released during 2017 only.

 One Punch Man Season 2 confirmed.